LuxiaSL/dream_gen/README.md

 The visual style is controlled by:

-1. **Prompts** (`config.yaml` → `prompts.base_themes`): Define the aesthetic space
+1. **Prompts** (`config.yaml` → `prompts.theme_pairs`): Define the aesthetic space with paired positive/negative prompts
 2. **Seed Images** (`seeds/`): Starting points that influence evolution
 3. **Denoise Strength** (`config.yaml` → `generation.hybrid.keyframe_denoise`): Controls how much each keyframe drifts

 The default aesthetic is "ethereal technical angels" - monochrome with cyan/red accents, particle dissolution, architectural wireframes.
-Change the prompts and seeds to explore different aesthetic spaces!
+Each theme now has a tailored negative prompt for better control.
+Change the prompt pairs and seeds to explore different aesthetic spaces!

 ## 🎮 Dual-GPU Setup & Game Detection